 The Great Palace and Mosque

-This quadrant of the Anjar ruins represents the heart of religious and political power.
-The Great Palace sits on the highest ground, organized around a massive 40 x 40-meter central courtyard.
+This quadrant represents the heart of religious and political power.
+The Great Palace sits on the highest ground, organized around a massive 40 x 40-meter (131 x 131-foot) central courtyard.
 The architecture here showcases that distinctive striped stonework I mentioned earlier.
-It is striking in person, making the Anjar ruins look like the buildings are wearing horizontal striped shirts.
+It is striking in person, making the buildings look like they are wearing horizontal striped shirts.

 Anjar: Discover Ancient Umayyad Ruins in Lebanon